ufz/ogs/Documentation/ProjectFile/prj/processes/process/PHASE_FIELD/process_variables/t_phasefield.md

-Process variable name for phasefield.
+Process variable name of phasefield.